nolanlawson/css-talk-2022/markdown.md

 ???

 When the browser
-detects this, it will automatically redraw the new layout during the next style/layout pass, which typically happens one frame later.
+detects this, it will automatically redraw the new layout during the next style/layout pass, which happens on the next frame.

 That's why, when you call `requestAnimationFrame`, you get the point in time right before the next style/layout operation.